-RPLG Announces Promotions
+RPLG Announces Promotion

 Voter initiatives permit voters to adopt a change in the law at the ballot box.
 In a recent decision in City of Oxnard v.
 Starr (2d Civ.
 No. B314601), the Court of Appeal set forth some limits on the initiative power.